google/zetasql/docs/graph-patterns.md

 #### Definitions

 +   `WALK` (default) : Keeps all paths.
-If the path mode is not present, `WALK` is used by default.
+If the path mode isn't present, `WALK` is used by default.
++   `ACYCLIC`: Filters out paths that have repeating nodes.
 +   `TRAIL`: Filters out paths that have repeating edges.
++   `PATH` and `PATHS`: Syntactic sugar that has no effect on execution.

 #### Details

-A path mode is typically added in order to filter out paths with duplicate edges.
+A path mode is typically added in order to filter out paths with duplicate edges or nodes.
 It can be applied to any path or subpath pattern.

 A path mode is applied to the whole path or subpath pattern that it restricts, regardless of whether other modes are used on subpath patterns.